Tanla Platforms shares zoomed 22% in 2 days; is this a trend reversal sign?

 Shares of Tanla Platforms Ltd continued their upward move on Wednesday for the second consecutive session.
 The stock zoomed 16.48 per cent to hit a high of Rs 517.
 At this price, it has gained 22.30 per cent in just a couple of trading days.
 On BSE, the scrip recorded high trading volume as well.
 Around 7.95 lakh shares were last seen changing hands.
-The figure was lower than the two-week average volume of 49,000 shares.
+The figure was higher than the two-week average volume of 49,000 shares.
 Turnover on the counter came at Rs 39.52 crore, commanding a market capitalisation (m-cap) of Rs 6,925.39 crore.

 At present, a market expert said the counter is suitable for investors with a high-risk appetite while another suggested that it could be in the initial stages of a trend reversal.